 American History of Ice Cream

-Ice cream has somewhat simultaneous ancient origins in different parts of world.
-Nearly two thousand years ago in 54-68 AD Roman Emperor Nero Claudius Caesar routinely sent teams of runners into the alps for snow which was relayed back to his table where it was flavored with fruit juices and honey.
+Ice cream has multiple ancient origins in different parts of world.
+Nearly two thousand years ago in 54-68 AD, Roman Emperor Nero Claudius Caesar routinely sent teams of runners into the alps for snow which was relayed back to his table where it was flavored with fruit juices and honey.
 The Greek conqueror, Alexander the Great enjoyed snow sweetened with nectar and honey.
-Persians were celebrated for a refreshment called sherbet which was made by whisking ice shavings into sugar syrup and citrus juice.
+Persians, in 500 BC, were celebrated for a sherbet like refreshment which was made by whisking ice shavings into sugar syrup and citrus juice.
 Eastern historians claim, with good evidence, that the Chinese were the first to make flavored ices and did so possibly as far back as 1100 BC.

 Once these methods and technology to produce ice cream were created they were guarded secrets of Europe’s royalty.
-Ice cream know how traveled from Italy to France with Cathrine de Medicis’ relocation, with her team of chefs, to marry France’s Duke of Orleans who later became King Henri II of France.
+Ice cream know-how traveled from Italy to France with Cathrine de Medici’s team of chefs as part of her relocation to marry France’s Duke of Orleans who would later become King Henry II of France.
 Ice cream production capability also made its way through European aristocracy circuits to England, being served at the coronation of Henry V as a dessert titled “créme frez.”
-“Creme ice” later regularly appeared on the table of England’s Charles I who paid his French chef 20 pounds sterling annually to keep his ice cream recipe a secret, to only be served at the royal table.
+“Creme ice” later regularly appeared on the table of England’s Charles I who paid his French chef 20 pounds sterling annually to keep his ice cream recipe a secret, to only be served at his royal table.
 When Charles I was beheaded in 1649 the chef sold the recipe to a group of Charles I’s courtiers who had long coveted it.
-In 1686 Sicilian ice cream chef, Francesco Procopio dei Coltelli, brought ice cream to the masses when he opened what is credited as the first cafe in Paris, Cafe’ Procope, which served the frozen treat to any and all paying customers and still continues to do so today.
+In 1686 Sicilian ice cream chef, Francesco Procopio dei Coltelli, brought ice cream to the masses when he opened what is credited as the first cafe in Paris, Cafe’ Procope, to serve the frozen treat to any and all paying customers and still continues to do so today.
 Throughout the 1700s ice cream became more and more available throughout Europe.